The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Utah, US

 Offers Telehealth

-Blake Newman is a Neurologist in Salt Lake City, Utah.
+Blake Newman is a Neurologist practicing medicine in Salt Lake City, Utah.
 Dr. Newman is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Seizures, Memory Loss, Autosomal Dominant Partial Epilepsy with Auditory Features, Epilepsy, and Deep Brain Stimulation.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Memory Loss, Epilepsy, Autosomal Dominant Partial Epilepsy with Auditory Features, and Deep Brain Stimulation.
+Dr. Newman is board certified in American Board Of Psychiatry And Neurology.
 Dr. Newman is currently accepting new patients.

 Advanced in Opsoclonus-Myoclonus Syndrome